dombrant/blurry-image-load/README.md

 A simple library that loads remote images after the page has loaded.
 Until the images are loaded, a very small version of each image is displayed with a blur filter over it.
 Inspired by Medium's progressive image loading of a similar style.

-If the user's browser doesn't support CSS Filters, instead of applying the smaller image and blurring it, a blank, gray shimmer is shown until the full-sized image loads.
+If the user's browser doesn't support CSS filters, instead of applying the smaller image and blurring it, a blank, gray shimmer is shown until the full-sized image loads.

 ## Installation